oroinc/documentation/user/back-office/system/configuration/system/general-setup/global-email.rst

      * *Enable Attachment Sync* --- Enable loading attachments on email sync.
      * *Maximum Sync Attachment Size (Mb)* --- Set the maximum sync attachment size in Mb.
 Attachments that exceed the defined size will not be downloaded.
 You can remove size limitations by setting the size to 0.
      * *Remove Large Attachments* --- Click the button to add a job to the queue to remove all attachments exceeding the defined size from the system.
-     * *Attachments Preview Limit* --- Set a limit to show preview for attachments (a thumbnail for images and a big file icon for other files).
+     * *Attachments Preview Limit* --- Set a limit to show a preview for attachments (a thumbnail for images and a big file icon for other files).
 Set the preview limit to 0 if you wish to see a list with file names only.

 7. Under **SMTP Settings**, configure the SMTP protocol that allows to send email messages.
 Click **Check SMTP Connection** once you provide the following details: